crispysandwhich/function-island/README.md

 # Function Island
-Function Island | Open Source Dapps
+Function Island | Open Source Dapps and Games on TRON

 ![Function Island Homepage](/screenshots/home_1.png)

 ## Introduction
 Function Island is a collection of Open Source Dapps, with Smart Contracts deployed on the TRON network.
 It is a "just-for-fun" platform, aiming to make a fun experience of cryptocurrency trading and management.
 Anyone is able to use the software properly by installing a TRON Blockchain Wallet Extension or Dapp Browser, such as TronLink or TronWallet.me.
+There is also an instance of this composition hosted at https://functionisland.xyz - everyone is encouraged to fork the front-end and decentralise the project further!

 ## Included Dapps
 ### D1VS Game